bseltz-cohesity/scripts/powershell/directoryQuota/README.md

 * -vip: Cohesity cluster to connect to
 * -username: Cohesity username
 * -domain: (optional) Active Directory domain (defaults to 'local')
-* -viewName: name of new view to create
+* -viewName: name of new view where paths are located
-* -path: directory path within view to apply the quota
+* -path: (optional) directory path(s) within view to apply the quota (comma separated)
+* -pathList: (optional) text file containing paths to apply the quota (one path per line)
 * -quotaLimitGB: quota limit in GB
 * -quotaAlertGB: alert threshold in GB